-The deposit was sampled using diamond drilling (DD) over several campaigns from 1970 to 1980 and 2011 (Figure 3) and RC drilling in 2016.
+The deposit was sampled using diamond drilling (DD) over several campaigns from 1970 to 1980 and 2011 (Figure 3) and three RC drilling campaigns since August 2016.
 Earlier campaigns were conducted by Minefields Exploration NL (Minefields) and Australian and New Zealand Exploration Company (ANZECO).
-Hazelwood drilled NQ diamond holes in 2011.
 The majority of the drilling was vertical with a total of 213 NQ and BQ diamond drillholes (10,631m DD, 2,355m precollars) drilled by Minefields and ANZECO.
 In 2011 Hazelwood drilled five NQ diamond holes (437.3m), four of these holes twinned earlier Minefields/ANZECO drilling.
-In August 2016, the Company drilled 26 RC holes for 1,007m and five large diameter (PQ) diamond holes for 202.4m at Mulgine Hill to test shallow tungsten mineralisation.